MaximeArn/Docker-formation/README.md

 It allows to completely remove the network management by Docker, it is as if the containers were running directly on the host.
 Attention, only for the network!
 (Not for process, file system isolation etc).

 ### The `overlay` driver

+It actually allows you to deploy containers on several remote machines and have them communicate.